O JARGON BUSTER

 A

-device for marking your control card
+device for marking your control

-when you reach a control site.
+card when you reach a control site.

-At events using traditional paper control cards,
+At events using traditional paper control cards, a

-a needle punch (illustrated) will make a distinctive pattern of holes
+needle punch (illustrated) will make a distinctive

-in the card.
+pattern of holes in the card.
+With electronic equipment

-to record your visit to the control.
+your visit to the control.

 - Punching start

-- At an event with electronic punching,
+- At an event with electronic

-the actual time you start your course may be recorded by ¨punching¨ at
+punching, the actual time you start your course

-the start.
-This is easier and less stressful than the traditional timed start for both competitor and organisers,
+easier and less stressful than the traditional timed start for both competitor

 - Purple Pen

-descriptions and files for printing courses.
-Web
+files for printing courses.
+Web site.

 - QO